Frequently Asked Questions about Weight Loss Surgery

 Q. What are the options for weight loss surgery?

-adjustable gastric band procedure places a "belt" around the top of the stomach, squeezing down on it to create a small pouch.
-Small amounts of food fill the stomach to help you eat less.
-The band is also adjustable through a port placed under the skin, allowing the physician to tighten or loosen the belt over time without re-operation, creating a greater opportunity for weight loss.
-Studies have shown that because the band procedure requires no cutting or stapling of the stomach, there are fewer peri-operative complications and a quicker recovery than traditional gastric bypass surgery.
+The laparoscopic adjustable gastric band procedure places a ring around the top of the stomach, which is tightened, as in the bypass procedure, to create a small pouch at the top of the stomach.
+With the band in place, the stomach size is restricted, so you feel full sooner.
+The band is also adjustable through a port placed outside the body, allowing the physician to decrease the size of the stomach over time without re-operation, creating a greater opportunity for weight loss.

-A. On average, people lose more weight, quicker, with the gastric bypass procedure.
+On average, people lose more weight, more quickly, with the gastric bypass procedure.
 However, because it involves the rerouting of the intestine, patients need to be particularly careful about avoiding sweets and fatty foods, as the body no longer is able to process these foods.
-Because you bypass the first part of the GI tract, B12, iron, calcium and folate levels must be supplemented to avoid serious sequela.
-As part of your initial visit, the Bariatric team will review each procedure, your individual history and needs; the team will also explain the risks and benefits of each procedure to help you decide which surgery is the best option for your individual lifestyle.
+Gastric bypass patients should also avoid non-steroidal anti-inflammatory medications (NSAIDS), like aspirin and ibuprofen, to reduce the risk of developing ulcers.

 Q. How much weight will I lose?